Scrapbook and Bloggish Musings 7

 In framing the condition that came to bear his name, Hans Asperger stated that perhaps only certain autistic individuals were capable of unique achievements.

-I would describe autistics as being undistracted; and because of this, social media havens are not good fits for autistic creators since these organizations put social connectivity before achievement.
+I would describe autistics as being undistracted; and because of this, social media havens are not good fits.

 Yes, groups have benefits: words of encouragement, friendship, and career opportunities through interpersonal relationships, etc… But that is a difficult needle to thread.